 Of course tobacco marketing works!
-Tobacco companies don’t spend more than $1.1 million per day in New York State marketing tobacco in retail stores unless it’s going to sell more tobacco.
+Tobacco companies don’t spend more than a half million dollars per day in New York State marketing tobacco in retail stores unless it’s going to sell more tobacco.

 The problem is, tobacco marketing is working to create a new generation of smokers under the age of 26.
-Nearly 9 out of 10 first-time smokers are under age 18, and 99% below age 26.
+More than 9 out of 10 adult smokers started before age 18, and 99% before age 26.
 If young people don’t start using tobacco by age 26, they almost certainly never will start.

-Every year in NYS, 25,400 adults die of smoking-caused diseases.
-That means that tobacco companies lose 25,400 customers every year that they need to “replace” with new smokers in order to stay profitable.
-These “replacement smokers” turn out to be 22,500 new smokers under the age of 18.
-Tobacco companies are spending $1 million/day to grow that number; we’re spending 1/10th of that amount trying to stop them.
+Every year in NYS, 28,200 adults die of smoking-caused diseases.
+That means that tobacco companies lose 28,200 customers every year that they need to “replace” with new smokers in order to stay profitable.
+These “replacement smokers” include 10,600 new smokers under the age of 18 every year.
+Tobacco companies are spending half a million dollars each day to grow that number; we’re spending 1/10th of that amount trying to stop them.

 Young people 18 and under are especially vulnerable to tobacco advertising.